EmmyAbella444/Projects/CasHub.md

 With those 2 functions the user is able to register and login safely in the website.

-## The website should allow users to post their activities and ensure that all posts are properly documented.
+## Success criteria 2:The website should allow users to post their activities and ensure that all posts are properly documented.
 To achieve this criteria I made a home page which contains an option to add new posts and display all posts made by the users.
 ```.py
 # main page